carnegie/E2P2/README.md

 # Ensemble Enzyme Prediction Pipeline (E2P2)

 The Ensemble Enzyme Prediction Pipeline (E2P2) annotates protein sequences with Enzyme Function classes comprised of full, four-part Enzyme Commission numbers and MetaCyc reaction identifiers.
-It is the enzyme annotation pipeline used to generate the species-specific metabolic databases at the Plant Metabolic Network (www.plantcyc.org) since 2013.
+It is the enzyme annotation pipeline used to generate the species-specific metabolic databases at the [Plant Metabolic Network](www.plantcyc.org) since 2013.
 E2P2 systematically integrates results from two molecular function annotation algorithms using an ensemble classification scheme.
 For a given genome, all protein sequences are submitted as individual queries against the base-level annotation methods.

 ## Getting Started
 The following instuctions are for users to set up the E2P2 pipeline on a Unix machine and start running, developing and/or testing the pipeline.